drwpow/pow.rs/src/pages/blog/bazel-is-incompatible-with-javascript.md

 The reviews are great.
 It has a passionate fanbase.
 It’s well-maintained and supported.

-But its promises fall completely flat for the JS ecosystem, to the point I’ve developed the strong opinion it shouldn’t touch ANY JavaScript, TypeScript, or Node.js at all.
-And it’s not just me that thinks this; people like [Ben Lesh](https://x.com/BenLesh) and companies like Vercel [also feel it’s incompatible](https://github.com/vercel/next.js/issues/14778#issuecomment-971596723).
-But I’ll explain why I am pleading for folks to ensure that never the twain shall meet.
+There's just one itty-bitty problem that gets overlooked by the people opting for it: _it's hopeless at JavaScript_.
+In this blog post wemll dig into why Bazel shouldn’t touch ANY JavaScript, TypeScript, or Node.js at all.

 ![@BenLesh on x.com: “I loved Blaze (Bazel) at Google...
 But your company will never, ever be able to do Bazel like Google does Blaze.
 And while it probably helps the build  pipeline for your JVM-based whatever backend, it's an absolute hinderance for TypeScript/JavaScript development.”](/assets/posts/bazel-is-incompatible-with-javascript/ben-lesh.png)

 ## TL;DR

-“Blah, blah; I don’t use Bazel and don’t care.
+“I don’t use Bazel and don’t care.
 I found this Googling and just want to know what I _should_ use.”
 Use [Turborepo + pnpm](https://turbo.build/repo).
-Turborepo is designed for how JS works from the ground-up, and does an absolutely lovely job at delivering on all of Bazel’s promises for the JS ecosystem.
+Turborepo is designed for how JS works from the ground-up, and does a lovely job at delivering on all of Bazel’s promises but tailored to the JS ecosystem.
 Though I won’t mention Turborepo again in this blog post, just know for every criticism levied against Bazel, I can’t say the same for Turborepo.

 “What about Nx?”
-I have no clue.
-I haven’t tried it.
-This is about my hatred for Bazel, not about my passion for cached build systems.
+I've had a lot more papercuts with Nx because they try and follow Bazel philosophy more closely, but compromise on what parts don't fit into JS.
+So you’re left with not the original headaches, but a _compromise

 Anyways, with that out of the way…